Azure/flamenco-manager-azure/README.md

 ## Deploying Flamenco on Azure

 First run the above preparation.
-The first time you run `flamenco-deploy-azure` you may be asked the following information:
+The first time you run `flamenco-manager-azure` you may be asked the following information:

   - **Subscription ID**: If you have a single Azure subscription, it's used automatically.
 If you